 One of our favorite things about this issue is something that Lucy said early on about it.
 It had to do with the sound it makes when you turn it over in your hands and let you fingers slide along its faces.
 She called it ”the sound of the moon”.

-There were many who were involved in getting this project just right: Val Kasvin over at Sputnik Models, who figured out a way to drill the text just exactly so; Julian at Arrow Paper, where the issue box was created; and Brett and Scott at McFadden and Thorpe who helped create and lay out the poster.
-The issue was milled at Westwind Hardwood in Sidney British Colombia.
+There were many who were involved in getting this project just right: Val Kasvin over at Sputnik Models, who figured out a way to drill the text just exactly so; Julian at Arrow Paper, where the issue box was created; and Brett and Scott at MacFadden and Thorpe who helped create and lay out the poster.
+The issue was milled at Westwind Hardwood in Sidney British Columbia.
 Special knives were made there in order to plane four faces at the same time.
 Travis Hebert, who is finishing up with wood-working to begin airplane engineering school, milled, cut, sanded, and oiled every object for us.
-He was helped out by Lucy and Michael Drebert (who is beginning graduate work at UVic in Victoria BC).
+He was assisted by Lucy and Michael Drebert.
 Jan Nelson sourced the wood, recommended Projektol for the finish and brought cookies everyday.